 Education and Workforce Development Cabinet

-FRANKFORT, Ky. — Unemployment rates fell in 107 Kentucky counties between June 2009 and June 2010, according to the Kentucky Office of Employment and Training, an agency of the Kentucky Education and Workforce Development Cabinet.
+FRANKFORT, Ky. — Unemployment rates fell in 96 Kentucky counties between June 2010 and June 2011, while 19 county rates increased and five counties remained the same, according to the Kentucky Office of Employment and Training, an agency of the Kentucky Education and Workforce Development Cabinet.

 Unemployment statistics are based on estimates and are compiled to measure trends rather than actually to count people working.
 Civilian labor force statistics include non-military workers and unemployed Kentuckians who are actively seeking work.
 They do not include unemployed Kentuckians who have not looked for employment within the past four weeks.
 The statistics in this news release are not seasonally adjusted to allow for comparisons between United States, state and county figures.